-Paying for your care and support
+6. Paying for your care and support?

 Although some care and support services will not cost you anything, most are chargeable.
-We will carry out a separate financial assessment, to find out how much you are able to afford to pay towards the services you need.
+We will carry out a financial assessment on your income, savings and expenditure to find out how much you are able to afford to pay towards the services you need.
+This is called your assessed contribution, which is calculated using Government set guidelines, and could mean that you either do not have to pay at all, you pay a maximum weekly contribution, or you pay for the full cost of your services.